Blue Poles: 1955–1957: Fred Olsen

-1957-1973: New York art collector Ben Heller
+1957–1973: New York art collector Ben Heller

 Renowned art collector and supporter Ben Heller acquired the painting in 1957 a year after Jackson Pollock died for a reported $32,000.
 Heller was friends with Pollock and patronized him and many other American artists during his lifetime.

 Blue Poles hung in the living room of Heller's 10th floor New York apartment on Central Park West.
 During this time he frequently had guests view the art and loaned it to various museums for additional viewing.
 The painting was so large that it required the removal of apartment windows to lower it onto the street below, a feat accomplished with the support of the "Seven Santini Brothers" moving team.
 The Heller family had a special relationship with the artwork and it was difficult to see it go.

 According to Heller's daughter, "He was very involved with this art movement from its early years, and there was a struggle among these American artists to gain recognition.
 Even in America, the European painters were getting all the attention and prestige.
 So, he worked very hard with the dealers and the painters and the museums to try to establish Abstract Expressionism as an important movement.
 It was very, very important to him that these major works land in major museums."
 This desire to have the work shared was one of the contributing factors to the sale of Blue Poles to the National Gallery of Australia in 1973.

 1973: National Gallery of Australia purchase

 The National Gallery of Australia (NGA) purchased Blue Poles in 1973 for US$1.3 million.
-The gallery's director at the time, James Mollison, was not able to authorize purchases over $1 million, so the acquisition was approved by Prime Minister Gough Whitlam who decided that the price should be made public.
+The gallery's director at the time, James Mollison, was not able to authorise purchases over $1 million, so the acquisition was approved by Prime Minister Gough Whitlam, who decided that the price should be made public.

 The purchase elicited a great deal of public discussion; according to art historian Patrick McCaughey, "never had such a picture moved and disturbed the Australian public".
 The debate centred on the painting's record selling price, at the time a world record for a contemporary American painting, as well as the perceived financial ineptitude of Whitlam's Labor Party government and debate over the relative value of abstract art.
 In the conservative climate of the time, the purchase created a political and media scandal.